Anudinkk/data-analysis_using_python/README.md

 - Majority of employees are **SG** and **PF**.
 - **C** Position have least number of employees

-*Visualization:* count Plot showing employee count by Position.
+*Visualization:* Pie Plot showing employee count by Position.

 ---